 Who can do business with Black Hawk College

 Black Hawk College welcomes all companies, large and small, to do business with us.
-The Purchasing Department maintains a Master Vendor Database, and vendors are encouraged to submit a Bidder's Mailing List Application in order to be entered into the database.
+The Purchasing Department maintains a Master Vendor Database, and vendors are encouraged to submit a Bidder's Mailing List Application (PDF) in order to be entered into the database.

 How goods and services are purchased

 Black Hawk College’s purchasing procedures are consistent with Sections 805/3-27.1, 805/3-27.2, and 805/7-23.1 of the Illinois Public Community College Act, and represent the intentions and goals of its Board of Trustees.
 Black Hawk College purchases goods and services on the open market.
 Purchases greater than $25,000 are accomplished through a competitive bidding process per the Illinois Public Community College Act.
 Bid opportunities are also advertised in the Kewanee Star Courier and the Moline Dispatch newspapers.
 Purchases less than $25,000 are accomplished through an informal quotations process initiated by the Purchasing Department.